RoRooms/RoRooms/docs/easy-loader/index.md

 ### Disabling discovery

-You may not want to participate in RoRooms' worlds network, and that choice is supported.
+You may not want to participate in Rorooms' worlds network, and that choice is supported.
 Understand that by doing this, your world will not receive support from any other worlds.

 1. Open the Config module